 Once they were sanded down, I painted them grey to match his existing shelf.
 I still had some of the sample grey paint leftover from another project, so that did the trick.
 After painting, I coated the shelves in Triple Thick by Decoart to help avoid any splinters I might have missed.

-In a moment of nostalgia, I recreated the “Jameson’s Garage” sign for above the shelving.
+In a moment of nostalgia, I recreated the “Jameson’s Garage” sign with my Cricut for above the shelving.

 In another moment of Superwoman-ness (well, ok, by my standards.
 I TOLD YOU, I don’t build things), I hung the shelves myself.
 Me.
 All by my onesies.
 With a drill and anchors, no less.
 RAWR.